geniussystems-np/cache-middleware/readme.md

   ];
 ```

-`ServeCacheResponse` should be after authentication middleware since it doesn’t pass the request to other middleware in the stack if there’s a response.
+`ServeCachedResponse` should be placed after authentication middleware since it doesn’t pass the request to other middleware in the stack if there’s a response.
 Above code asumes you’re enabling `cache-middleware` for all the routes.
-For specific routes, you need to added the middleware to it’s respective group and enable middleware in route.
+For specific routes, you need to add the middleware to it’s respective group and enable it in the route.